Gstaad Ski Region

 Gstaad Ski Resort Switzerland

-Destination Gstaad ski region in Switzerland is an expansive skiing area rambling across classic Swiss countryside & includes numerous villages plus the Bernese Alps highest terrain, Glacier 3000.
-The region's ’Classic Swiss’ label is further enhanced by its fabulous rail connections, including the Golden Pass train to Montreux.
+Skiwelt Gstaad ski resort in Switzerland is an expansive skiing area rambling across classic Swiss countryside & includes numerous villages plus the Bernese Alps highest terrain, Glacier 3000.
+The region's ’Classic Swiss’ label is further enhanced by its fabulous rail connections, including via the Golden Pass train to Montreux.

 Gstaad is a curious ski destination, but curious is a good thing.
 5-stars & all things nice in a head-on collision with a laid back, slowed-down rural culture all wrapped up in a ski resort.
-The Prada, Ralph Lauren & Louis Vuitton stores plus the looming Park Hotel & Gstaad Palace in Gstaad are juxtaposed against the traditional village architecture, the soon to be replaced ancient Eggli & Wispile gondolas plus the haybarns dotting the forested mountainside.
+The Prada, Ralph Lauren & Louis Vuitton stores plus the looming Park Hotel & Gstaad Palace in town are juxtaposed against the traditional village architecture, the new Eggli gondola & ancient Wispile gondola, plus the haybarns dotting the forested mountainside.
+More a collection of smaller ski areas than one fully integrated resort, Skiwelt Gstaad certainly has diversity on its side!

 Pros & Cons for Gstaad Ski Resort